Shortly before dawn

 large numbers in the early months of that year.
 Mao's military language and

-insistence that the peasantry could be the vanguard of revolution appealed to young
+insistence that the peasantry could be the vanguard of revolution appealed to

-lives.
+short lives.
 It meant much more than the arid, Moscow-style logic chopping of

 orthodox communists and their Bengali admirers.
 Even the British embassy began